 up to date information.

-Visit the Regional Western Australia section for more information about major towns and cities, industries, and education and training options in the regional areas.
+Regional Western Australia section for more information about major towns and cities, industries, and education and training options in the regional areas.

-The Office of Multicultural Interests website provides a list of Western Australian agencies that may provide you with assistance or services.
+Office of Multicultural Interests website provides a list of Western Australian agencies that may provide you with assistance or services.

 Schools in Western Australia